 BOB DYLAN-STREET LEGAL.

-Back in 1978, Bob Dylan was abut to release Street Legal, his eighteenth album.
-When Street Legal was released in June 1978 it was a very different sounding album to anything he’d previously released.
-So much so, that it would divide the opinions of critics and fans.
+Street Legal was a Bob Dylan’s eighteenth studio album and was released in June 1978.
+It was a very different sounding album to anything he’d previously released.
+So much so, that it would divide the opinions of critics and fans greatly.
 Unlike previous albums, he decided to record the album with a huge pop and rock band backing him.
 Supplementing the sound, would be female backing vocalists.

 Before he could record the album rehearsals would take place for a tour of Japan and Australia.
 So he set about putting together a band.
 Joining his band were Steven Soles, David Mansfield, Rob Stoner and Howie Wyeth, all former members of the Rolling Thunder Revue.
 Pianist Walter Davis Jr and percussionist Otis Smith completed the line-up.
 However, suddenly one member decided to leave the band.
 Drummer Howie Wyeth decided to leave, he’d been struggling with heroin addiction and decided not to go on tour.
 Auditions were held for a new drummer.
 Many tried out, but it was Denny Seiwell, who played with Wings briefly, who got the job.
-Now the band was complete, they’d head to rehearsals of Street Legal which was recently released by CBS on Blu Ray.
+Now the band was complete, they’d head to rehearsals.

 However, when the rehearsals began on December 30th 1977, guitarist Jessie Ed Davis was now part of the band.
 The backing vocalists were Katey Sagal, Franny Eisenberg and Debbie Dye Gibson.
 However, the line up would continue to change.
 In mid-January 1978, Sagal and Eisenberg were replaced by Jo Ann Harris, a professional singer and Helena Springs who was an unknown novice singer.
 That wasn’t the end of the changes though.
 Drummer Denny Seiwell and the rest of Wings were caught in possession of drugs in Sweden.
 When he applied for a visa for the forthcoming concerts Japan, he was denied a visa.
 This meant Seiwell was out, and a new drummer required.
 After further auditions, Ian Wallace, former King Crimson drummer got the job.
 By now the line up that would tour and record Street Legal was almost complete.
 Guitarist Billy Cross joined the line-up, as did percussionist Bobbye Hall, saxophonist Steve Douglas and keyboard player Alan Pasqua.
 This would be the line up that headed to Japan on tour.